Our approach to AI-driven system mapping HL7 to FHIR data

 - AI specialists who supported the developers in critical areas such as learning and model fine-tuning.
 They ensured the developers had the necessary assistance to deliver the best possible outcome.

-Technology used
+Technology used for healthcare data exchange

 The system’s backend is developed using C# in the .NET environment and features an integrated ChatGPT model.
 We chose to use a commercial AI model rather than build one from scratch because it had already implemented both HL7 and FHIR standards.
-Using a commercial model complied with medical regulations since our system only processes data structures and schemes, not patient data.
+Using a commercial model complies with medical regulations since our system only processes data structures and schemes, not patient data.
 The ChatGPT feature is hosted in the cloud, and training was conducted there, too.

 Artificial intelligence model training